radishronin/CSCI4-598A-A-project1/README.md

 ### Building the Docker Image

 Build the Docker image from the project root directory:
+NOTE: Be sure that all directories specified in the Dockerfile exist before building (even if empty)!

 ```bash
 docker build -t llm-app .